sveneisenschmidt/yay/docs/under-the-hood.md

 ### Example GitHub

-Infamous git platform GitHub use the concept of webhooks [(official documentation)](https://developer.github.com/webhooks/) to connects their own and third party systems in a simple way.
+Famous git platform GitHub uses the concept of webhooks [(official documentation)](https://developer.github.com/webhooks/) to connects their own and third party systems in a simple way.
 With this in mind it is possible to connect GitHub and Yay very easily, the only needed part is a custom processor that is able to interpret the payload sent by GitHub, process and transform it so Yay is able to process it as well.

 #### Configuration in Yay